-Act No. 130/2002 Sb., on the support for research, experimental development and innovation (Support of Research and Development Act) was amended twenty times.
+Act No. 130/2002 Sb., on the support for research, experimental development and innovation (Support of Research and Development Act) was amended twenty-three times.
+The most recent version came to effect on 1 January 2022 (two amendments in Act Nos.
+277/2019 Sb. and 484/2020 Sb.).
 Responding to this scope of changes, the Prime Minister promulgated in 2009 the full text of Act No. 130/2002 Sb. as Act No. 211/2009 Sb.
 Act No. 130/2002 Sb. was again amended by Act No. 420/2011 Sb., on changes to certain acts in relation to the enactment of the Act on the criminal liability of legal entities and proceedings against them.
 The 24th part of Act No. 420/2011 Sb. amended sections 7, 9 and 18 of the Support of Research and Development Act, and added the new section 14a concerning the qualifications of an applicant.
 Act No. 469/2011 Sb. altered the time limits for proposal submission and evaluation.
 Act No. 49/2013 Sb. brought changes concerning the bodies of the Czech Science Foundation and the Technology Agency of the Czech Republic.
 Furthermore, Act No. 194/2016 Sb. incorporated into national regulations some provisions of European legislation, namely Articles 107 through 109 of the Treaty (the "Treaty") on the Functioning of the European Union, Regulation (EU) No. 651/2014 of 17 June 2014, declaring certain categories of aid compatible with the internal market, in accordance with Articles 107 and 108 of the Treaty (and equally Regulation (EU) No. 702/2014 regarding the agricultural and forestry sectors) and Communication from the Commission - Framework for State Aid for Research, Development and Innovation (2014/C 198/01).
-Act No. 194/2016 Sb. also established the List of Research Organisations, effective from 1 July 2017, where conditions and criteria are subject to the rules of administrative procedure of the Ministry of Education of the Czech Republic.
-Further amendments to Act No. 130/2002 Sb. resulted from Act No. 298/2016 Sb., Act No. 135/2016 Sb. and Act No. 367/2016 Sb. which altered other laws as well.
+Act No. 194/2016 Sb. also established the List of Research Organisations, effective from 1 July 2017, where conditions and criteria are subject to the rules of administrative procedure of the Ministry of Education of the Czech Republic, Further amendments to Act No. 130/2002 Sb. resulted from Act No. 298/2016 Sb., Act No. 135/2016 Sb. and Act No. 367/2016 Sb. which altered other laws as well.
 Another major amendment to Act No. 130/2002 Sb. was brought by Act No. 146/2017 Sb. which updated the definition of eligible costs and cancelled the changes introduced one year earlier by Act No. 194/2016 Sb.
-Another change, in effect from 1 January 2019, was introduced by Act No. 367/2017 Sb. (amendment to budget rules), which maintained the continuity of the existing specific-purpose funding scheme, except for specific academic research, and therefore its exemption from some provisions of the Rules of Administrative Procedure, as opposed to institutional funding.
+Another change, in effect from 1 January 2019, was introduced by Act No. 367/2017 Sb. (amendment to budget rules), which maintained the continuity of the existing specificpurpose funding scheme, except for specific academic research, and therefore its exemption from some provisions of the Rules of Administrative Procedure, as opposed to institutional funding.
 The latest changes are those introduced by Act 277/2019 Sb. related to the Act on Collection of Laws and International Treaties and Act No. 50/2020 Sb. which came into effect on 12 March 2020 and reflected changes in institutional funding (ending the rigidly formal science assessment system known as "coffee grinder") and the duty of large research infrastructures to deliver results.